 Step 1: Make sure you comply with licensing laws.

-Make sure to comply with your local licensing laws in the beginning of incorporating your business so you don’t find yourself in big trouble later on.
+Make sure to comply with your local licensing laws at the beginning of incorporating your business so you don’t find yourself in big trouble later on.

 Step 2: Choosing a business name

 Perhaps you’ve already thought of one.
 Good.

 Or perhaps someone else already has that name.
 Bad.

 You need to make sure that your business name is available.
 To do this, you need to go to your state’s secretary of state’s website and do a business search.

 Here is what this process looks like for Georgia.

 If your name is available, then great!
 You proceed with incorporating.
 But if it is taken, you’ll need to come up with a different name.